unboundsecurity/unbound-integration/jmeter/README.md

 You can change the password in the RSASignTest.java if necessary.

 #### RSA - sign
-1. Open the *Ubtest.jmx* file in Jmeter.
+1. Open the *UBCoTtest.jmx* file in Jmeter.
 1. Run the relevant test: Sign RSA.